poqob/std-env-esp/readme.md

 info.modules()
 ```

-## File Transfer Tool
+## ESP Remote

-The included `app` executable is an FTP client tool for transferring files to/from your ESP.
-Source code for this tool is available at: https://github.com/poqob/ftp-tool.git
+The included `app` executable is an ESP Remote application with FTP tool for transferring files to/from your ESP.
+Source code for this tool is available at: https://github.com/poqob/esp-remote.git

 ### Setting Up File Transfer